 Although being concerned about your battery dying while riding your electric bike is a common concern, it doesn’t really need to be.

 With a little planning and the right extra equipment, you won’t have to stress when you’re on a long ride!
-I’d recommend always riding with a fully charged battery, carrying your charger with you, and if practical, having an extra battery.
+I recommend always riding long distances with a fully charged battery, carrying your charger with you, and if practical, having an extra battery.